 Make it four hours for the second week and six hours for the third.
 In this way, slowly introduce the Pothos to bright light.

-To sum it up, excessive light leads to scorched leaves, and minimal light leads to droopy leaves.
+Excessive light leads to scorched leaves, and minimal light leads to droopy leaves.
 Leaves tell us everything we need to know about the health of our plants.

 So, please pay attention to your Pothos’ leaves and give them the best life possible!